Welcome to ZelixOS

 Features

-- Curated selection of popular applications
+- Curated list of popular applications

-- One-click installation
+- One-click batch installation

 - Automatic dependency resolution